Privacy and Security

 - We respect your right to retain ownership and control of your data, so that you can modify, update, or delete it as needed.

 We currently meet the most stringent data protection laws across jurisdictions and are proactively reviewing every aspect of how we handle data and investing in operational measures to ensure that we continue to meet our customers’ requirements as data protection rules are reformed.

-Today, Turnitin uses Model Clauses to meet varying, specific needs across the European Union (EU) for data privacy and protection.
+Today, Turnitin uses Standard Contractual Clauses containing additional safeguards to meet varying, specific needs across the European Union (EU) for data privacy and protection.
 These are standardized contracts to certify that any data that is transferred out of the EU is duly protected.
-This prevents our customers from having to request any additional authorization to use our service.

 We are in good standing with all standards used to ensure that data is fully protected and are able to meet very specific requirements as needed.
-For example, in Germany, Austria, and Switzerland, we abide by Directive 95/46/EC to meet data protection requirements.
 The steps we take to maintain the integrity and confidentiality of personal data include:

-- We strongly recommend that institutions provide notice to students that the Turnitin service involves data transfer to the United States, and we recommend that consent is obtained from the student as soon as possible.
+- We strongly recommend that institutions provide notice to students that the Turnitin service involves data transfer to the United States.

-- Universities are free to inspect or audit our services any time.
+- Universities are free to audit our services any time.

 - All student work and any associated personal information is encrypted and kept secure at all times.

 - Students can keep their identity secret by using a pseudonym and by submitting papers in formats that contain little if any identifying metadata.